 Great Value Colleges for Criminology

 The following list is a result of extensive research probing the quality and value of criminology degree programs across the country.
 After searching College Navigator for colleges and universities offering a minimum of a bachelor’s degree in criminology, we investigated further by visiting the websites of each school to gather more information.
+The net cost is the median average net cost by income.
 We then combined the data regarding the academic offerings of each program along with the school’s 20-year ROI (according to PayScale).
 After identifying the best value schools, we applied the rating and ranking methodology above to create the final list.
 In cases where two or more schools received the same number of points, we used the school’s net price to break the tie, presenting the most affordable criminology degree programs higher in the rankings.

 #50 – Framingham State University